 The Run action causes VMs in a plan to recover from their backup files.
 For more information on the data recovery process, see the Veeam Backup & Replication User Guide, section Data Recovery.

 If the Veeam Backup & Replication server that protects plan VMs becomes unavailable, the plan will fail to complete successfully.
 However, in case the repository that stores the required backup files is still available, you will be able to work around the issue.
 To do that, connect the repository to any other Veeam Backup & Replication server added to the VAO infrastructure, and perform the rescan operation for this repository.

-To run an ENABLED restore plan:
+To run a restore plan:

 - Select the plan.
 From the Launch menu, select Run.